 You can practice filling in your environmental data in preparation for your Annual Statistical Survey to Creative Scotland in 2016-17 by downloading a copy of the Environmental section of the 2015-16 annual report to Creative Scotland.
 It is is expected that a similar version will be used in 2016-17 .
 For those who are new to reporting we recommend watching the Environmental Reporting step-by-step tutorial for 2014-15.

 Guidance on mandatory reporting for 2015-16 onwards

 We strongly recommend that you collect data as soon as possible.
 Gathering information throughout the year will help you make the most of the data you collect.
-For guidance and information on what data you should be collecting and reporting see: Reporting your Carbon Emissions – Guidance for 2015/2016
+For guidance and information on what data you should be collecting and reporting see: Reporting your Carbon Emissions – Guidance for Regularly funded organisations

-Workshops were held in several locations to help prepare for the 2016 Creative Scotland environmental reporting.
-If you were unable to attend or just want to refresh your memory you can download a pdf version of the powerpoint presentation Carbon Reporting 15-16 web version.
-Please contact firstname.lastname@example.org if you would like a copy of the full presentation including video.
+Workshops were held in several locations to help prepare for the 2016 Creative Scotland environmental reporting. and you can download a pdf version of the powerpoint presentation Carbon Reporting 15-16 web version or contact email@example.com if you would like a copy of the full presentation including video.

 A project initiated by Edinburgh’s Festivals with key partners the Federation of Scottish Theatre and Scottish Contemporary Art Network